Stay in Locally-Owned, Eco-Friendly Lodgings

 What makes a lodging eco-friendly?

-A travel operator can’t simply turn down the thermometer or wash towels less often to make their lodgings eco-friendly.
+Making travel accommodations eco-friendly involves a lot more than just turning down the thermometer or washing towels less often.
 Instead it takes a fundamental shift in outlook on one’s personal or business’s existence and place on the Earth.
 And it takes humility, along with a deeply-held love and respect for life itself, local communities, and the planet and its resources.
 It also takes wanting to abide by the Golden Rule and do what’s best for people and planet over what may seem to be best for the personal pocketbook or corporate coffers.

-When lodging operators hold these values dear to their hearts, it will spill into the ways that they express and conduct themselves in all aspects of their operations, buildings, infrastructures, and relationships with their guests, employees, suppliers, and local communities.
-And as a conscious and concerned traveler you will be able to pick up on this.
+When lodging operators hold these values dear to their hearts, it will spill on a practical level into the ways that they express and conduct themselves in all aspects of their operations, buildings, infrastructures, and relationships with their guests, employees, suppliers, and local communities.
+Conscious and concerned traveler will be able to pick up on this.

 How to identify an eco-friendly place to stay